Dyampur: Physiography and location

-The villages lies in a dry yet plain and fertile belt between Krishna and Tungabhadra rivers, a region known as Raichur Doab.
+The villages lies in a dry yet plain and fertile belt between the Krishna and Tungabhadra rivers, a region known as Raichur Doab.
 The average altitude of the village is 1750 feet, with its exact coordinates being at 76° 10' E longitude and 15° 13' N latitude.
 It receives 23 inches of rainfall every year, mostly between the period starting from second week of June to October.

 It is bordered by villages of Rajur in the north, Kuknoor in south, Harishankarbandi in the east and Chikenkop in the west.
 The nearest railway station is located in Bhanapur around 8 miles away.
 The taluk headquarters at Yelburga is located 9 miles away and district headquarters at Raichur is located 120 Miles away.
 The village lies in proximity of several historically important cities and towns, most notably Hampi, once the capital of mighty Vijayanagara Empire lies just 35 miles away from the village.
-The village covers a area of 2324 acres or 3.6 sq. miles.
+The village covers an area of 2324 acres or 3.6 sq. miles.